Exporting to a TMX File

 private FilterExpression GetFilterAdvanced()

-The first step is almost identical to the previous example, i.e. you define the first filter criterion and create the first filter expression using the AtomicExpression class.
+The first step is almost identical to the previous example: define the first criterion and create the first filter expression with the AtomicExpression class.

 var fieldName1 = new PicklistItem("Customer");